pmehra1/vbookstore_offlineordering/README.md

 7. Go to the module vbookstore-ordering.
 Type java -jar vbookstore-offline-ordering-{project version}.jar.
 The application runs, displaying the 3 inputs received, the cannonical xml and the email body generated.
 8. Ctrl+C to stop the application.

+#Code coverage with Cobertura

+Some tests have been defined in the vbookstore-orders and vbookstore-billing modules.
+To check for the code coverage for these tests, go to these modules and type the command mvn cobertura.
+The coverage report gets created inside the target/site folder.